mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 };
 ```

 This will tell the pre-processor where to look for our sass files, and where to compile them to.
-Currently, we are saying our sass files will be located in a folder called "Styles" that will exist at the same level as our package.json file, at the solution level.
+Currently, we are saying our sass files will be in a folder called "Styles" that will exist at the same level as our package.json file, at the solution level.
 We will output the compiled css to the css folder located in the wwwroot.
 The binding at top says that our pre-process will run after every build.

-Note: Your sass files can not be in the wwwroot folder, that is reserved for serving up static files only.
+Note: Your sass files cannot be in the wwwroot folder, that is reserved for serving up static files only.

 Add your "Styles" folder, or whatever you wish to call it.
 Create a sass file inside of it.
 Here is what it looks like at the solution level:

 ![Solution](solution.png)

-I am going to change the primary color in bulma from its default of turquoise to something different.
-This post is not concerned with bulma, but I am using it as changing a color is a common use case.
+I am going to change the primary color in Bulma from its default of turquoise to something different.
+This post is not concerned with teaching Bulma.
+I am using it as changing a color is a common use case.

 ```scss
 @charset "utf-8";